emptymalei/StatisticalPhysics/_build/html/_sources/index.rst.txt

-Statistical Mechanics
+Statistical Physics
 =============================

-Lecture notes for stat mech.
+This is a set of lecture notes for statistical physics.